jaidetree/valhalla/prompt-plan.md

 - Benchmark utilities to compare performance

 ## Test Cases
-Create a `jaidetree.valhalla.perf-test` namespace with tests that verify:
+Create a `dev.jaide.valhalla.perf-test` namespace with tests that verify:
 1. `(with-lazy-validation (validate complex-schema invalid-data))` stops at the first error
 2. `(memoize-validator (types/string))` returns a memoized validator
 3. Test that memoized validators return the same result for the same input